AlexMM777/My-Study-Timer/README.md

     - Node.js 18+ (for fetch, ESM-compatible dependencies)
     - A Spotify Premium account
-    - A Spotify Developer App (to obtain a Client ID/Secret)
+    - A Spotify Developer App (to obtain a Client ID)
     - A modern desktop browser (Chrome, Edge, Firefox, Safari)

 ## Quick Start